 You should also discuss edging finishes with your joiner as they often cannot be the same timber as the main veneer and you will need to have something that is carefully matched or an alternative edging solution.

-I also never specify timber veneers for a bathroom that doesn't have great natural ventilation as the steam can play havoc with the glue and I have found that the life of a vanity unit can be quite short in a very humid and steamy environment.
+I also never specify timber veneers for a bathroom that doesn't have great natural ventilation or a really good extractor fan, as the steam can play havoc with the glue and I have found that the life of a vanity unit can be quite short in a very humid and steamy environment.
 This can also be an issue if you don't have a good quality extraction fan in your kitchen.
-It can boil down to how well your joiner has glued and finished the product but often timber veneer finishes will fail through no fault of the fabricator – they were just placed in the wrong environment.

 There are many companies that now produce a pre-finished timber veneer which is a great option to use for timber kitchens.
 I love this option for clients as it is a more reliable way of knowing exactly what they are going to get and of course the costs come down as the product is already coated and ready to use.
 These can come in pre-finished panels or in a laminate that can go over a different substrate.